Postpartum Survival Kit

 Earth mama Angel Baby Bottom Spray – Not as awesome as the balm, but it’s still fun to spray.
 The smell is nice and it’s uplifting.

-(not pictured) Ibuprofen – Don’t let the pain get out of hand!
+Ibuprofen – Don’t let the pain get out of hand!
 If the AfterEase isn’t cutting it, take 2-3 ibuprofen as needed.
+I was so surprised about these postpartum contractions!

 (not pictured) Flushable Wipes – Wipes are so much kinder than toilet paper and your behind will thank you when you have your first postpartum bowel movements.